 Common Causes of Workplace Accidents in Fort Worth, TX

 Many workplace injuries are caused by falls from heights, slip and fall accidents, or contact with objects.
 But what causes these hazards to develop in the first place?
 Why would a worker have a slip and fall accident, or accidentally come into contact with a hazardous substance?

 The answer is often negligence: a careless failure to meet reasonable standards, considering the circumstances.
 For example, an employer might fail to maintain reasonably safe working conditions or might fail to provide adequate supervision or safety training.
 Factors like these can easily lead to a preventable accident, even when workers are cautious and experienced.

 If worker injuries result from an employer’s negligence, the worker may be able to file a lawsuit.
 However, in other cases, it may be more appropriate to file for workers’ compensation benefits, which does not require the worker to prove negligence.
 These two strategies are compared below.

-Can I Sue My Employer for a Work Injury in Texas?
+Can I Sue My Employer for a Work Injury in Fort Worth?

 It is not mandatory for Texas employers to carry workman’s comp insurance, meaning some individuals are covered while others are not.
 A Fort Worth work injury attorney from The Queenan Law Firm can determine whether you are entitled to workers’ compensation benefits – and, if you are ineligible, can help you explore alternate ways to pursue financial compensation.